Content Begin

 In the early 1950’s, Collie coal was commercially used for production of town gas, using a carburetted water gas plant in Fremantle, WA.

-Collie coal is fairly easy to grind and is now usually used in a pulverised form for power generation.
+Collie coal is easy to grind and is now usually used in a pulverised form for power generation.
 Other favourable characteristics include a high volatile content (enabling stable flame and burner conditions) and low ash.

-City of PerthThe State’s generation section, Verve Energy, purchase about 80% of the coal mined at Collie for use in their power stations at Muja, Collie and Kwinana.
-Worsley Alumina Pty Ltd uses about 13% of the annual production for on-site power generation.
+The State’s power generator, Synergy, purchase about 80% of the coal mined at Collie for use in its power stations at Muja and Collie.
 Collie coal has had several industrial uses over time.
+South32 Worsley Alumina uses Premier Coal for on-site power generation and steam raising.

-The Tiwest Joint Venture based on the Cooljarloo mine near Cataby, also produces synthetic rutile using Collie coal as a reductant while roasting ilmenite in a 90m long rotary kiln.
+Tronox based on the Cooljarloo mine near Cataby, also produces synthetic rutile using Collie coal as a reductant while roasting ilmenite in a 90m long rotary kiln.

-The technical and economic viability of manufacturing higher grade products from Collie coal such as char, briquettes or form coke, have been assessed on numerous occasions, commencing with the establishment of an experimental briquetting factory in Bunbury during 1902.
+The technical and economic viability of manufacturing higher grade products from coal such as char, briquettes or form coke, have been assessed on numerous occasions, commencing with the establishment of an experimental briquetting factory in Bunbury during 1902.

-Although metallurgical applications for briquettes exist (and have been proven very successful), eg. steel foundries, limited markets have opened.
+Although metallurgical applications for briquettes exist (and have been proven very successful), e.g. steel foundries, limited markets have opened.